jvijaybhaskar/500_milliseconds_away/CKADNotes/1_kubectl_notes.md

 ---
 ## Summary

 This post covers only a tiny portion of commands from the `kubectl` universe.
-Nonetheless, this post provides a quick insight into the fundamental ways you can interact with your cluster.
+Nonetheless, this post provides a quick insight into the fundamental ways you can interact with your Kubernetes cluster.

 There are many more `kubectl` commands that will make you more productive in managing a k8s cluster.